Homeowners

 CF2R Sign-off (Installation Documents) – One time project access fee ($25)

-A permit and independent ECC test is required
+A permit and independent ECC testing are required

 when making changes to your home’s HVAC system